Sticky Stuff - Protein Glycation - The Basic Health Problem?

 Take control of your health.

 The simple solution - eat less 'sticky stuff'.
 Just reduce the amount as well as, how & when you eat the glucose in your foods.
 That means, a lifestyle that uses less carbs, more low GI foods & light exercise.
 It's important to recognise foods that contain glucose - sugar, fruit & starch (grains / root vegetables).
 No, you don't have to quit desserts.
-Yes, I will post a guide/cheat-sheet about what, when & how to eat (in clear words).
-And, nobody needs to get hungry or tired (or buffed).
+There are some very basic & proven tips...see the '5+ Ideas - Free Health' blog-post.

 The geeky viewpoint (for masochists).

-The physiological details involve understanding - ketosis, lipogenisis, gluconeogenesis, fructose metabolism (polyols), Fat/sugar digestion, Lipid/glucose - transport/storage, pancreatic function, alcohol metabolism, the mevalonate pathway, gut biomics, diffusion thermodynamics, mitochondrial function, epigenetic regulation, functional movement (~exercise) & fasting strategies etc, etc, etc... which are best left for future health posts (& old age).
+The physiological details involve understanding - ketosis, lipogenisis, gluconeogenesis, fructose metabolism (polyols), Fat/sugar digestion, Lipid/glucose - transport/storage, pancreatic function, alcohol metabolism, the mevalonate pathway, gut biomics, diffusion thermodynamics, mitochondrial function, epigenetic regulation, cytoplasmic encoding, functional movement & restrictive feeding (incl. fasting) etc, etc, etc... which are best left for future health posts (& perhaps bed-time for insomniacs).